Jeff talks his friend Natalie into letting him stay with her while her father is away.

 Although reluctant at first to even let Jeff in the house, Natalie relents, and agrees to let him spend the night.
 Refusing to return home, Jeff continues to camp out at Natalie’s house, and one night ends up being two then three and four.
 This causes much gossip at school, because everyone else assumes that they are having an affair.
 But actually Natalie is being pursued by campus stud Casey (Alan Boyce), a relationship which she begins to take seriously but he doesn’t, eventually explaining that he’s interested in other girls when she sees him with someone else.
 Meanwhile Polly, who is jealous of the attention that Casey gives to Natalie and the fact that Jeff is living with her, has an accidental encounter with Zoo Knudsen (Billy Wirth) a celebrity baseball player who is from their town.
-Polly helps Zoo to escape from an agressive fan who is pursuing him, and they have a brief romantic fling, which Polly interprets as romantic interest.
+Polly helps Zoo to escape from an aggressive fan who is pursuing him, and they have a brief romantic fling, which Polly interprets as romantic interest.
 Ironically Jeff is actually interested in Polly, but she is blinded by her desire for Zoo and doesn’t see it.
-Later Polly runs off to New York to pursue Zoo, is embarassed at the ball park when the security guards grab her after she tries to throw herself at Zoo, and luckily is rescued by a sports photographer.
+Later Polly runs off to New York to pursue Zoo, is embarrassed at the ball park when the security guards grab her after she tries to throw herself at Zoo, and luckily is rescued by a sports photographer.

 Polly has trouble understanding her relationships with Jeff, Natalie, and Zoo Newson.